BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 The first command creates the hoc files to run with NEURON locally.
 The second step creates hoc files to be used in bbp circuit building pipeline.
 Ensure that the mechanisms are compiled before running the commands.

-Once the exportation is done, The hoc files as well as the morphology of the model will be stored in local directory ``./export_emodels_hoc`` and ``./export_emodels_sonata`` respectively.
+Once the exportation is done, the hoc files as well as the morphology of the model will be stored in local directory ``./export_emodels_hoc`` and ``./export_emodels_sonata`` respectively.
 Additionally the sonata folder will contain a sonata nodes.h5 file.
 However, most of the time, for circuit building, you will want to generalise the models to the morphologies of the circuit.
 For that, you will need to perform model management (MM), which is out of the scope of the present package (see `https://github.com/BlueBrain/BluePyMM <https://github.com/BlueBrain/BluePyMM>`_ or `https://github.com/BlueBrain/emodel-generalisation <https://github.com/BlueBrain/emodel-generalisation>`_ )

 Running the example using Slurm